Golf Etiquette for Beginners: Things Every Golfer Should Know

 If you stick to the following guidelines then it’s unlikely you’ll get yourself into hot water at any facility.

-These dress code guidelines are primarily aimed at men but there are some additional tips for ladies.
+These guidelines are primarily aimed at men but there are some additional tips for ladies.

 Always wear a polo-type shirt with a collar.
 Make sure your shirt is tucked into your pants (trousers).
 You should wear some form of golf slacks.
 Don’t turn up in jogging bottoms, denim, track pants, cargo shorts or linen!

 If you are playing at a private club then avoid denim at all costs.
 Some public facilities might allow denim but I would suggest wearing some proper pants and then you won’t have to worry.

 Make sure that any logos on your clothing are discrete. e.g. a basic logo not an enormous Nike swoosh across the whole of the shirt.

 If you are tempted to wear shorts then make sure they are of a tailored variety and they should be knee-length.
 If you have chosen shorts then you may need to wear knee-length socks although clubs are tending to relax that rule.
 You would need to check with the individual golf course.
 Probably best to wear plain white socks when wearing shorts as well to avoid falling foul of any rules regarding them.

 Wear some proper golf shoes.
 If your shoes still have metal spikes then you may be asked to change them as a lot of clubs now insist on soft spikes.